Winter Fuel Allowance Payments (Off Gas Grid Claimants) Bill

 Overview

-This bill aims to speed up winter fuel allowance payments for eligible individuals in England, Wales, and Scotland whose homes aren't connected to the mains gas grid and use alternative fuels like oil or propane.
+This bill aims to speed up the payment of the Winter Fuel Allowance for eligible individuals in England, Scotland, and Wales whose homes are not connected to the mains gas grid and primarily use alternative fuels such as oil or propane.

 Description

-The bill amends the Social Fund Winter Fuel Payment Regulations 2000.
+The Winter Fuel Allowance Payments (Off Gas Grid Claimants) Bill amends the Social Fund Winter Fuel Payment Regulations 2000.
 Key changes include:

 Government Spending

-The bill will result in increased government expenditure.
-The exact amount is not specified in the bill itself, but it will cover the costs of making earlier payments and any consequential increases in overall winter fuel allowance payments.
+The bill will result in increased government spending.
+The exact figure is not specified in the bill itself but it will cover any expenditure incurred by the Secretary of State in implementing the act and any increased sums payable under other Acts as a result of this bill's changes.

 Groups Affected